 This simple character is mostly filled with brown colors and drawn using circles, curved lines and filled with just a few basic details.
 Indeed, only the hat and the clothing are needed to recognize this fun character.

 As you can see (and this will be true for all following lessons), the character doesn't have strokes or outlines.
 That's why shadows are crucial to make some elements (like the eyes) easy to read.
-This is even more relevant for a character like this one which is featuring only a few different colors.
+This is even more relevant for a cowboy like this one which is featuring only a few different colors.

 In this third example, a cute cartoon nurse can be seen standing with both arms opened.
 Once again, this character is mostly filled with a single color (light grey) and can easily be recognized even if only a few details are available.
 Shadows are needed almost everywhere to create depth and volume inside this illustration.